Dylan-J-Morris/covid19-forecasting-aus/README.md

 # COVID-19 Forecasting for Australia
 University of Adelaide model used to forecast COVID-19 cases in Australia for the Australian Health Protection Principal Committee (AHPPC).
-This model uses a hierarchical bayesian approach to state level to inference of effective reproductions numbers over time using marco and micro social distancing data.
-These inferred temporal $R_{eff}$ values are then used in a branching process model to select valid $R_{eff}$ trajectories and produce a forecast distribution of cases over an arbitrary forecast period.
+This model uses a hierarchical bayesian approach to state level to inference of effective reproductions numbers over time using macroo and micro social distancing data.
+The model based estimate of $R_\text{eff}$ is referred to as Transmission Potential (TP) which are then used in a branching process model to select valid TP trajectories and produce a forecast distribution of cases over an arbitrary forecast period.

 ### Data needed
 In the `data` folder, ensure you have the latest:
 * Case data (NNDSS)
 * Up to date microdistancing survey files titled `Barometer wave XX compliance.csv` saved in the `data/md/` folder.
 All files up to the current wave need to be included.
+* Up to date mask wearing survey files titled `face_covering_XX_.csv` saved in the `data/face_coverings/` folder.
+All files up to the current wave need to be included.
 * [Google mobility indices](https://www.google.com/covid19/mobility/); use the Global CSV with the file named `Global_Mobility_Report.csv`.
 This is automatically downloaded when `download_google_automatically` in `params.py` is set to True.
 * Vaccination coverage data by state.
 This is required for forecasts using third wave data and onwards.
 This is a time series of the (multiplicative) reduction in $R_\text{eff}$ as a result of vaccination. **Note:** that this file will most often need the date to be adjusted due to a small offset.
 This adjustment is just renaming the file with the same date as per NNDSS/interim linelist.

 These data will need to be updated every week.

+### Outline of the model
+The model can be broken down into two components
+1. The TP model fitting and forecasting found in `TP_model`; and,
+2. the branching process simulation found in `generative_model`.

+`TP_model` contains Python scripts for running EpyReff to get an estimate of the time-varying reproduction number.
+We fit the TP model to this inferred $R_\text{eff}$.
+We forecast mobility, micro-distancing, mask-wearing and vaccination forwards and combine the posterior draws with these forecasted estimates to obtain a forecast of the local (and import) TP.

+`generative_model` features Julia scripts for running the branching process.
+Using Julia provides noticeable improvements for runtime compared to Python implementations (used previously for this project).

 #### Internal options
 There are some options used within the model that are not passed as parameters.
-These are all found in the `model/params.py` file.
+For the TP model the majority of these are located in the `TP_model/params.py` file.
 Additionally, options/assumptions have been made during the fitting in `model/fitting_and_forecasting/generate_posterior.py`.

+For the generative model, the assumptions are stored in `generative_model/assumptions.jl`.
 # Running workflows
 ## What you need to know
 There are two ways to run the UoA Covid-19 forecasting model built into the codebase:
-- locally
-- on a cluster (HPC) that uses slurm
-In this markdown document we outline the requirements for both and provide the straightforward approaches for scenario modelling (the main source of interest currently).

 ## Data
 1. In the covid forecasting directory (from github) create a data folder called `data`.